busybus/2017/README.md

-# 2017
+# Busy bus -- coding competition

-Busy bus | coding competition
+For the problem description, please see [the webpage](https://verybusybus.wordpress.com/).